matthewfcarlson/matthewfcarlson.github.io/content/projects/_magic-mechanical-kb/index.md

 Either way, I prefer a mechanical keyboard and am willing to spend some dollars on it.
 Does it make me a better typist?
 I don't think so.
 Does it allow me to type faster?
 I don't think so.
 The WPM tests I've done are too varied, even on the same keyboard.
-I have a 16" Intel MacBook Pro as my portable dev machine from work, and I use it closed in a dock.
-Unfortunately, this means that the fantastic Touch ID sensor on the MacBook's keyboard is unavailable for authenticating.
+I have a MacBook Pro as my portable dev machine from work, and I use it closed in a dock.
+Unfortunately, this means that the fantastic Touch ID sensor on the MacBook's keyboard is unavailable for authenticating, which comes up often.
-My Apple Watch takes care of a lot of things but not everything.
-Particularly sudo authentication.

 Apple makes a version of its keyboard known as the [Magic Keyboard with Touch ID](https://www.apple.com/shop/product/MK293LL/A/magic-keyboard-with-touch-id-for-mac-models-with-apple-silicon-us-english).
-It has a Touch ID sensor in it and everything.
+It has a Touch ID sensor in it and it is absolutely fantastic.
 The only problem was that it's a flat chiclet-style keyboard, which I don't care for after using it for a bit.
 It's not bad, it just isn't what I want.